mahikamaini/single_image_ped_detect/README.md

 N/A
 ### What I Accomplished
 As per Gemini's suggestion, I tried changing a setting in the adc_button file itself, but this only caused compilation errors.
 I deleted this modification and instead tried changing the version of ESP32-S3-EYE being used in the idf.yml file.
 However, the error still persisted.
 At this point, I decided the best course of action was to revert back to the code before I added the live stream example and start again.

+## Friday, August 1, 2025
+### Task
+Continue debugging ADC driver errors and re-integrate live stream example.
+### Notes
+N/A
+### What I Accomplished
+After researching more, I decided to try changing the initialization order of the components - putting the buttons before the camera and SD card instead of afterward.
+This was what finally resolved the ADC driver issue, so I was able to move on to re-integrating the example live stream code.
+After copying in the example code, I used Gemini to see what kind of logic I would need to integrate this functionality.
+One of these suggestions was switching the camera between RGB565 and JPEG modes for the live preview and saving photos.
+However, this constant initialization and reinitialization was causing camera drive failure.
+This was fixed by simplifying the code to only initialize the camera once in JPEG mode.
+As for the live preview, I utilized a built-in function to decode the JPEG frames into RGB565.
+This led to the camera initializing correctly; however, the LCD display was pixelated.
+After a little research, I learned this was because the color data's byte order was being swapped automatically by the LVGL graphics library as well as manually in the code.
+Removing the manual byte-swapping resolved this, leading to a working capture-and-save application with a live preview on the LCD screen.